1946 Houston Cougars football team

 The 1946 Houston Cougars football team represented the University of Houston in the 1946 college football season as a member of the Lone Star Conference (LSC).
 The Cougars were led by head coach Jewell Wallace in his first season and finished with a record of four wins and six losses (4–6 overall, 1–4 in the LSC).
+Jewell started his career coaching at high school ranks.
+He coached at San Angelo, Greenville, El Paso Bowie, etc in Texas.